Skip to Main Content

 Anesthesia for Dogs

-Most dogs are given anesthesia when they are spayed or neutered, and the majority of them will require it at least once throughout their lives.
-Just like us, our furry friends may need anesthesia for a surgery or procedure.
+Most dogs are given anesthesia when they are spayed or neutered, and the majority of them will require it at least once more throughout their lives.
+Just like us, our furry friends may need anesthesia when getting a surgery or procedure.
 Today, our vets at Zeeland will discuss what you should know about administering anesthesia to dogs.

 In What Situations Is Anesthesia Used?